lambiengcode/hackathon_2020/README.md

 - :rocket: edit your firebase json in **index.html**
 - :rocket: run ***'npm start'*** for run the app

-:computer: :school: Thanks for Hakathon 2020 HCMUTE, it's really fun :heart:
+:computer: Thanks for Hakathon 2020 HCMUTE, it's really fun :heart: